Displee/rs-cache-library/README.md

 ##Welcome to Displee's cache library!

 ##About
-An application that is written in Java, used to read and write to the caches of RuneScape2.
+An application that is written in Java, used to read and write to all cache types of RuneScape.
-This application is able to read and write to various types of RuneScape2 caches between the revisions 561 and 743.
-A RuneScape2 cache is built of a 2-level container and in each level 1 container is the actual data of the game stored.
+A RuneScape cache is built of a 2-level container and in each level 1 container is the actual data of the game stored.
 I have named the level 0 container "Index" and the level 1 container "Archive".
 It looks like this.
 - Index (level 0 container)
 	- Archive (level 1 container)